 Organisers are expected to collect feedback from students attending the Schools, a digest of which should be passed on to the organisers for the following year, as well as to UKSP and MIST Councils to aid future planning.

 This is a list of the introductory and advanced summer schools which will be held from now to 2024.
+Note that the Advanced Summer School is no longer guaranteed funding by STFC.
 Further information on this year's STFC summer schools, including dates and websites, can be found on the STFC website.
 If you are thinking of proposing a summer school, the guidelines for UKSP and MIST summer school convenors are on our website.

 This is a list of the introductory and advanced summer schools which have been held since 2004 to the present day.